containers/fetchit/README.md

 #### Launch using systemd
 Two systemd files are provided to allow for Harpoon to run as a user or as root.
 The files are differentiated by .root and .user.

-Ensure that the location of the `config.yaml` is correctly defined in the systemd service file before attempting to start the service.
+Ensure that there is a config at `$HOME/.harpoon/config.yaml` before attempting to start the service.

 NOTE: SELinux is temporarily disabled until the work to define the specific SELinux rules are completed.